In 2011, leading actors in the Turkish Cotton Sector approached BCI with the aim of starting production of Better Cotton in Turkey.

 Who grows Better Cotton?

-For the second harvest of Better Cotton in Turkey in 2014, 530 BCI Farmers produced 23,000 MT of Better Cotton lint on 13,000 hectares, more than triple the 7,000 MT produced the year before.
-Looking ahead, the ambitious target is to double Better Cotton production each year, which this second harvest has given strong indicators of us being able to achieve.
+Looking ahead, the ambitious target is to double Better Cotton production each year.
 The long-term objectives are to reverse the decrease in Turkish cotton production, and to expand Better Cotton production to every cotton-producing region in Turkey.

 As BCI’s Strategic Partner, IPUD is responsible for the implementation of Better Cotton Standard System and the production of Better Cotton in Turkey.
 IPUD is also focused on creating Better Cotton supply and demand in Turkey and along with its diverse membership base – which includes farmers, ginners, agricultural sales unions, manufacturers, civil society organisations and other industry actors – communicates across the sector in order to ensure the transformation of Turkish cotton into a sustainable mainstream commodity.